Global-Chem/global-chem/paper.md

 A total collection of 2153 IUPAC/Preferred Name/Acronym to SMILES/SMARTS was collected (with redundacy) and dispersed across 17 objects in an organized fashion by subject.
 The code was refactored extensively to allow for ease of object addition according to subject and functionality.

-## Results

 To test the tolerance of these lists to other software we test on a couple of open source platforms to determine data interoperability.
 Although, it can be suggested that some of the software implemented should be expanded to perhaps include functional groups that couldn't be parsed.

-#### Cheminformatics Test
+## Cheminformatics Test

 Two open-source cheminformatic platforms have taken staple as foundational tools: RDKit and Indigo.
 To test each SMILES string, each string gets passed into a `Mol` RDKit object and `Indigo.loadMolecule()` object where any failures are recorded logged in Table 2.
 Cheminformatic interoperability